-The most common nuisance rodents in San Mateo County are house mice and roof rats.
+There are many different kinds of rodents in San Mateo County but the most common nuisance rodents are house mice, roof rats, and Norway rats.
 You can learn more about these on our rodent identification page.

-You can find rodent identification information here.
-If you’re still not sure, one of our technicians can provide a free inspection to help you figure out what kind of rodents are causing your problem.
+You can find rodent identification information HERE.
+If you’re still not sure and are a San Mateo County resident, call the main District line at (650) 344-8592 one of our technicians can provide a free inspection to help you figure out what kind of rodents are causing your problem.

 - rodent droppings

 - scrabbling or scratching noises in the ceiling or walls

 Regular inspection for signs of rodent infestation will help you identify any problems early, saving you time and money.